Instructor: Giorgia Giovannetti

 At the end of the course, students are expected to have a good knowledge of the mechanisms and predictions from the traditional models of trade, and from the New Trade Theory.

-The first part of the course, after an introduction on how to measure globalization, also accounting for the value added in each country, gives an overview of the main theories in international trade and analyses historical trends in integration (trade, capital, people, ideas).
+The first part of the course, after an introduction on how to measure globalization, also accounting for the value added in each country, gives an overview of the main theories in international trade and analyzes historical trends in integration (trade, capital, people, ideas).
 It also highlights the role of China and India in the global economy.
-The second part of the course covers gravity equations as a tool for analysing trade integration, and economic geography that has been an important component of recent international economic analysis.
+The second part of the course covers gravity equations as a tool for analyzing trade integration, and economic geography that has been an important component of recent international economic analysis.
 It also illustrates new issues raised by the globalization process, such as offshoring, outsourcing, and the theories recently developed to address them ('new new' trade theories) and emphasises the role of imported inputs for the competitiveness of a country.
 Key topics include: globalization: useful definitions; statistical and economic indicators of globalization, specialization, imbalances; Ricardo's model of International Trade (brief); Hescker-Olin model; Imperfect competition models; geography models; New theory versus New New theory (Melitz); Movements of capital and workers; Offshoring and outsourcing; FDI and multinational.
 Other topics (where lectures will also be accompanied by students’ presentations) cover Global Value Chains, R&D internationalization; Migrations; Trade policies and International agreements.